Control Plane Projects

 Project structure

-When you initialize a project, the default project director structure is:
+When you initialize a project, the default project directory structure is:

 .